 Apply now for Summer 2017 by clicking the button below!

-The NOLA Project is pleased to offer an all new offering for children in grades K-5 as a part of our Theatre for All Ages program!
+In 2017, The NOLA Project is offering an all-new offering for children in grades K-5 as a part of our Theatre for All Ages program!
 Ten-year-old Oskar gets to fulfill a lifelong dream of writing and directing a play at his elementary school.
 But when classmates challenge his rigid ideas about the production’s male and female characters—and who should play whom—everything starts falling apart.
 Will Oskar solve the backstage brouhaha before opening night?
 Read More...

 The NOLA Project offers apprenticeships to highly qualified, enthusiastic students who are interested in learning more about ensemble theater.
 Apprenticeship acceptances are a highly personal and individual process, as an apprentice is given access to the company’s inner-workings.
 An apprentice can do anything from assist direction, act, or perform administrative functions—specifications will be determined based on the applicant and his/her goals.

 Any person who is interested in serving as an apprentice should email Education and Engagement Director, Alex Ates at email@example.com.
 Alex Ates will then relay information about the appropriate process for the apprentice presenting his/herself to the company.
 Apprenticeships are rarely granted and are not guaranteed financial compensation.

 The NOLA Project Education and Engagement department is a community partner with Lusher Charter School, a K-12 Arts Network “Exemplary School”.
 The NOLA Project offers special program, opportunities, and events to the Lusher community K-12 throughout the academic year and summer.
 Lusher community members can be made aware of these opportunities through school communications.

 If you represent an organization that would be interested in a partnership with The NOLA Projects Education and Engagement department, email director, Alex Ates at firstname.lastname@example.org.